ASSISTIVE DEVICES & THE SSA

 CANES

-If you use a hand held assistive device, then the SSA will need evidence from your doctor describing how you are able to walk with the device.
+If you use a hand held assistive device, then the SSA will need evidence from your doctor that describes how you are able to walk with the device.

 WALKERS